lanceengland/lanceengland.github.io/_posts/2020-12-22-da100-study-notes.markdown

 - Selections allow you to enable/disable items from the bookmark.
 This is viewable in the slection pane.
 - Buttons have actions, one of which is to display a bookmark.

-Buuton conditional formatting based on a measure can include the action.
+Button: conditional formatting based on a measure can include the action.

 Cross-report drill-through - Can be enabled/disabled in Power BI Deskop options and/or Power BI service.
 Allow a report to drill-through to a different report.
 Note: Navigation 'Back' button will be created automatically but should be deleted because it 'Back' only work within navigation within a report.